samuelchassot/tinynf-csharp/report/notes.md

 Try to replace memory accesses done using pointers by ones using ```Span<>```

 - With a ```Thread.MemoryBarrier()``` before and after, real slowdown in performance (loose about 2Gpbs on 12.6).
-- Without any barriers, it works with a really small loss of performance (12460 vs 12539)
+- Without any barriers, it works with a really small loss of performance (12460 vs 12539).
+Probably due to the index/length check performed by the ```Span``` (https://github.com/dotnet/runtime/blob/master/src/libraries/System.Private.CoreLib/src/System/Span.cs#L142)

 ## Old notes